- Windows Defender error 0x80016ba can be caused by the presence of a third-party antivirus.

 - Exit Windows Defender Center and enable the third-party antivirus again.

-This, of course, applies only if you’re using a third-party antivirus solution.
+This, of course, applies only if you’re using a dedicated antivirus solution.
 In case you want to use Windows Defender instead and the error reappears frequently, make sure to continue with the steps.

 - On the other hand, under the same section, you can open View installed updates history.